Hir2wa/Asy-JavaScript/README.md

 Async Iteration: Using for await...of to loop over async data streams.

 Web Workers: Run heavy async stuff in background threads.

+//web workers
+🧠 CPU-wise: What’s Really Going On?
+When you spin up a Web Worker, the browser creates a new thread (under the hood, via OS APIs).

+Now the CPU has multiple threads to schedule on its cores.

+It can process your Web Worker concurrently with the UI.

+This works beautifully on multi-core CPUs (most devices today).

+//they talk through postMessage() like text between friends